*HPB oncology benchmarks for survival, recurrence, disease biology, and clinical decision-making.*

 > Recurrence does not equal failure.

-**Clinical anchor:**
+**Clinical intuition:**

-- classic [[Oligometastatic Colorectal Liver Metastases|oligometastatic paradigm]]
+- classic [[Colorectal Liver Metastases|oligometastatic paradigm]]

 - repeat resection/local therapy can still lead to cure